dabadav/ai-cdss-cli/README.md

 ### .env file

 A .env filepath must be used as argument to the cli tool to define the DB credentials.
-It expects this fields.
+It expects these fields:
 ```
 DB_USER=
 DB_PASS=